 It’s no coincidence, however.
 It’s one of the latest measures some of the nation’s largest retailers (Nordstrom’s, Home Depot, and Party City) are resorting to, so they can gather data about in-store shoppers’ behavior and moods.
 According to Euclid Analytics, this is done by using video surveillance and signals from your cell phone (WiFi) to learn things such as how long a person spends in one aisle or how long a consumer looks at an item before buying it.
 This information helps retailers decide where to place certain items, determine layout designs, and how many store employees are needed.

-Bottom line is: How far are retailers willing to go to gather this data?
+The bottom line is: How far are retailers willing to go to gather this data?
 Are they willing to potentially lose customers to get a better understanding of their remaining customers’ buyer behavior?
+How much “Big Brother Marketing” are they will to do?